anggeldwi/starbuck-clone-landing-page/README.md

 # starbuck-clone-landing-page

-a Landing page starbucks clone with html, css, and javasripct
+a Landing page starbucks clone made by html, css, and javasripct